trunkatedpig/CMUBaseball/README.md

 Then, simply type in http://0.0.0.0:8000/ into your browser.

 To preview the website again, simply go to the directory you cloned into and enter the following commands:
 ```
 source baseball/bin/activate
 cd CMUBaseball
 python app.py
 ```

+If you do not have pip installed, you can go to https://pip.pypa.io/en/stable/installing/ for download and installation instructions.